Teacher-Leader Professional Learning Grant (Pre-K-12)

 - Both primary applicant and co-applicant sign the proposal form.

 II.
 Proposal (3 pages maximum)

-- Describe the proposed professional learning plan focused on formative assessment, digital learning, or access-equity-empowerment, including mathematics content, the number of teachers and students affected, the urban, suburban, rural contexts, and multiethnic student body if appropriate, and its impact on performance.
+- The urban, suburban, or rural contexts, and multiethnic student body if appropriate, and its impact on performance

 - Describe how the specific professional learning plan meets the identified needs.

 - Describe the anticipated impact on project teachers and the assessment plan to measure impact on project teachers.